richelbilderbeek/registered_report_email_response_for_academic_code/README.md

  * Email responses are lower for 'Code available upon reasonable request' than for those without the qualifier 'reasonable'
+ * Email responses are lower for earlier studies and identical to [Teunis et al., 2015]
  * If code is emailed, it is unlikelier to have no licence, compared to code that is published directly
  * If code is emailed, if it has a license that allows publication of the code,